-All services to residents are covered in charges made.
 Gratuities are prohibited by Federal law and our compliance program.
 You may not accept any type of personal gratuity such as money, gift certificates, jewelry, or expensive gifts which might be construed as "tips" or "payment for extra service."
-Before accepting anything from residents, the matter should be discussed with your administrator.
-Tips, cash, and gifts from residents or families are not permitted, except when the gift is small and you and your administrator agree that by not accepting the gift, the resident would be hurt and/or offended.
+If you are unsure of how to handle a situation regarding a small gift, speak with the Administrator."

-EMPLOYMENT BY RESIDENTS 20
+∞ EMPLOYMENT BY RESIDENTS ∞